-Business and the public sector have a great impact on people, society, the environment, and animals and can both contribute positively to development, or negatively by causing harm.
-Businesses therefore hold a central role in achieving UN's Sustainable Development Goals (SDGs).
+Enterprises and the public sector have a great impact on people, society, the environment, climate, and animals and can both contribute positively to development, or negatively by causing harm.
+Enterprises therefore hold a central role in achieving UN's Sustainable Development Goals (SDGs) and the Paris Agreement's 1,5-degree

 This report can be used as an account for the Transparency Act, but it has a broader scope with climate and the environment, circular economy, and anti-corruption indicators also being included.
 Our members are obligated to carry out due diligence and report annually on their work.
-Base level members also meet the Transparency Act's due diligence duty, and partially the Act's information duty.
+Base level1 members also meet the Transparency Act's due diligence duty, and partially the Act's information duty.

-Responsible business conduct is the systematic effort that businesses do to identify, prevent or mitigate adverse impacts and explain how they manage their risks of negative impact to people, society, and the environment as well as provide remediation where this is required.
-Norwegian authorities expect all businesses, regardless of their size, to carry out due diligence in accordance with the UN's Guiding Principles for Business and Human Rights (UNGP) and OECD's Guidelines for Multinational Enterprises.
-This applies to businesses, the public sector, and organisations.
+Ethical Trade Norway's concept of responsible business conduct equals OECD's terminology and due diligence methodology.
+This is the systematic effort that enterprises do to identify, prevent, or mitigate adverse impacts and explain how they manage their risks of negative impact, as well as provide remediation to people, animals, society, and the environment where this is required - is called due diligence.
+Norwegian authorities expect all enterprises, regardless of their size, to carry out due diligence on society, the environment, and animals in accordance with the UN's Guiding Principles for Business and Human Rights (UNGP) and OECD's Guidelines for Multinational Enterprises.
+This applies to enterprises, the public sector, and organisations.

-Ethical Trade Norway's Declaration of Principles (our Code of Conduct) covers the areas of decent work, human rights, environment/climate, anti-corruption, and animal welfare.
+Ethical Trade Norway's Declaration of Principles (our Code of Conduct) for Responsible Business Conduct covers the areas of decent work, human rights, environment/climate, anti-corruption, and animal welfare.
 This report is done in full transparency and in line with UNGP and OECD's guidelines.
 The reports of all members are publicly accessible on Ethical Trade Norway's website.